IStip privacy notice

 - telephone and contact details;

 - information to allow us to process your payments (including invoicing details).

-We may collect personal information about you if your school has engaged our services, including:
+We may collect Personal Data about you if your school has engaged our services, including your:

 - email address;